paradingwolves/Justin_Brierley_ZipperApp/ZipperApp/README.txt

 ----------------------------------------

 -- 9:10PM --
-created the ZipItWebApp
+created the ZipperApp
-commented out ssl port
-added a controller called HelloWorldController.cs
+commented out ssl port so this project will work at school added a controller called HelloWorldController.cs

 -- 9:25PM --
 time to create a view